vkomenda/cardiff-dragons-concurrency/notes.md

 **Do's:**

-- How to add concurrency in Rust programs and libraries
+- How to add concurrency in `std` Rust programs and libraries
 - How to use concurrency primitives correctly

 **Dont's:**